-We declared a dividend of RMB129,455,000 to our registered shareholders on 17 September 2007 and we confirm that such dividend will be settled by our Company before Listing.
+We declared a dividend of RMB129,455,000 to our registered shareholders on 17 September 2007 and we confirm that such dividend has been fully settled.
 Apart from the said dividend, no other dividends were paid by us or any of our subsidiaries to their then shareholders during the Track Record Period.